The (Incomplete) Cosmic Catalogue

 Miriam Hillawi Abraham, 2025

-The (Incomplete) Cosmic Catalogue is a culmination of several years of research and exploration into precolonial cosmologies and spatial orders rooted in the African Sahel extending to the Horn of Africa (with The Canadian Centre for Architecture).
+cartographies.
+The resulting publication which was produced during the Jan van Eyck residency is a culmination of several years of research and exploration into precolonial cosmologies and spatial orders rooted in the African Sahel extending to the Horn of Africa.

 Etching of Andromeda and Pegasus imprinted in Arabic Gum against the constellations / 2025